aurelia-ui-toolkits/kendoui-bridge-next/README.md

 This image suggests that the first task in the currently only project **[Definition and management of issues](https://github.com/aurelia-ui-toolkits/kendoui-bridge-next/projects/2)** (***red marker 1***) is the task **[Definition of the process used to collect all issues](https://github.com/aurelia-ui-toolkits/kendoui-bridge-next/issues/1)** (***red marker 2***)

-Note that this first task is shown in the column **In progress** since it is quite obvious that it has already started :smile:.
+Note that this first task is shown in the **In progress** column .since it is quite obvious that it has already started :smile:.

 With this said, the very first task in this project is to create the **[definition of the process used to collect all issues](https://github.com/aurelia-ui-toolkits/kendoui-bridge-next/issues/1)** and to agree on its definition and subsequent use.